 The most common haplogroup in Spanish and Portuguese males is R1b, which also happens to be the most common Y DNA haplogroup in Western Europe.

-The modern natives of the Iberian Peninsula are considered to be Caucasian, just like the rest of Europe.
-The Iberian Peninsula, however, just like the rest of the continent, is made of of made different ethnic groups, or descendants of distinct ethnic groups.
+The Iberian Peninsula, just like the rest of the continent, is made of of made different ethnic groups, or descendants of distinct ethnic groups.
 These people share a common ethnicity, which means that they have shared language, historical, cultural, and sometimes, religious, traditions in common.

 There are several groups in Spain, for example, that are descended from the ancient migrants to the region.
 The Asturians, Basques, Castilians are just a few of the many groups.